 The last situation is about group avoidance.
-Previous experiments have shown that real humans go around dense groups and through sparse ones [Bruneau et al. 2015].
+Previous experiments have shown that real humans go around dense groups and through sparse ones [BOP15].
 We have made several simulations where an agent had to avoid groups of different densities to check that EACS is able to reproduce the real trend.
-We can see some of them in Figure 12, the situation setup is the same as the one in the experiment with real humans.
-The red agent is able to decide whether to go through the group or around it and reproduces the same trend as that of a real human: it circumvents the two dense groups (Figures 12A and 12B) and traverses the sparse ones (Figures 12C and 12D).
+We can see some of them in Figure 14, the situation setup is the same as the one in the experiment with real humans.
+The red agent is able to decide whether to go through the group or around it and reproduces the same trend as that of a real human: it circumvents the two dense groups (Figures 14A and 14B) and traverses the sparse ones (Figures 14C and 14D).